NORi: An ML-Augmented Ocean Boundary Layer Parameterization

-One of the most important challenges facing neural network-based parameterizations applied to climate modeling is the numerical stability and physical accuracy over long integration times~\cite{chattopadhyay_challenges_2023}.
-The causes of such numerical instabilities are manifold, including the spectral bias of neural networks, which prioritize learning low frequency dynamics which may cause networks to underrepresent high-frequency dynamics which can be important for turbulence and chaotic processes~\cite{chattopadhyay_challenges_2023}, as well as the use of \textit{a priori} calibration to train the neural network~\cite{frezat_posteriori_2022}.
+One of the most important challenges facing neural network-based parameterizations applied to climate modeling is the loss of numerical stability and physical consistency over long integration times~\cite{chattopadhyay_challenges_2023}.
+The causes of such numerical instabilities are manifold, including the spectral bias of neural networks, which prioritize learning low-frequency dynamics at the expense of accurate high-frequency dynamics, essential to represent turbulence and chaotic processes~\cite{chattopadhyay_challenges_2023}, as well as the use of \textit{a priori} calibration to train the neural network~\cite{frezat_posteriori_2022}.
 In \textit{a priori} calibration, the neural network parameterization is trained offline to match the diagnosed, unresolved subgrid-scale fluxes as a function of large-scale variables.
 Since no parameterization is perfect, once implemented in the dynamical equations of the climate model, it will introduce some random errors in addition to the desired fluxes.
-Over time, errors accumulate and amplify, leading to the climate variables diverging from the correct trajectories, not unlike how chaotic systems will have diverging trajectories with infinitesimal perturbations in the initial conditions.
-This challenge has been well documented in data-driven weather forecast models based on neural networks, which can be considered as the state-of-the-art in the application of machine learning tools to atmospheric models, including FourCastNet \cite{pathak_fourcastnet_2022}, GraphCast \cite{lam_graphcast_2023}, and Pangu \cite{bi_accurate_2023}, which can exhibit instabilities or error accumulation when autoregressively integrated over long times~\cite{chattopadhyay_challenges_2023}.
+On top of that, there are unavoidable numerical errors due to the spatial and temporal discretization of the PDEs.
+Over time, these errors accumulate and amplify, leading to the climate variables diverging from the correct trajectories, not unlike how trajectories of chaotic systems diverge in response to infinitesimal perturbations.
+This challenge has been well documented in data-driven neural network-based weather forecast models, which can be considered the state-of-the-art in the application of machine learning tools to atmospheric models, including FourCastNet~\cite{pathak_fourcastnet_2022}, GraphCast~\cite{lam_graphcast_2023}, and Pangu~\cite{bi_accurate_2023}.
+These models can develop instabilities or accumulate errors when run autoregressively over long times~\cite{chattopadhyay_challenges_2023}.